Yordan Tsitsonkov: Biography

 He joined the Internal Macedonian Revolutionary Organization, an insurrectionary movement for liberation of Macedonia from Yugoslav occupation, at an early age.
 The IMRO was in heavy opposition to the Bulgarian prime minister Aleksandar Stamboliyski who wanted to establish a closer bilateral friendship with Yugoslavia.
+In the aftermath of World War I, the IMRO developed an agenda for an autonomous Macedonia, under the protectorate of the Great Powers, that meant in fact a "second Bulgarian state" on the Balkans.
+It accepted this concept with the aim to annex the Macedonian territories annexed by Yugoslavia and Greece.
 In March 1922 he was given the task of assassinating Rayko Daskalov, a fierce opponent of the IMRO, who held a number of posts in Stamboliyski's Bulgarian Agrarian National Union (BANU) government and commanded the paramilitary Orange Guard.
 Daskalov would face an attempt on his life by the IMRO on 15 December 1922 by the komitadji Asen Daskalov, who threw a bomb at Daskalov's car in Sofia.
 He escaped unharmed.

 In March 1923 Stamboliyski signed the Treaty of Niš, which obliged the Tsardom of Bulgaria to suppress the operations of the IMRO carried out from Bulgarian territory.
 This event caused an intensification of IMRO actions against the BANU government, which eventually would spell its end.
 Rayko Daskalov had left his ministries in February, and in May he arrived in the Czechoslovak capital of Prague as Bulgaria's envoy to the country.
-The same month vojvoda Pancho Mikhailov (1891–1925) gave Tsitsonkov a fake passport with the name "Atanas Nikolov", a revolver, and a large sum of money.
+The same month vojvoda Pancho Mikhailov (1891–1925) gave Ciconkov a fake passport with the name "Atanas Nikolov", a revolver, and a large sum of money.
 The young man was sent to Czechoslovakia, to complete his mission.

 The order had been authorized by the IMRO leader Todor Aleksandrov.